Los Angeles Wage & Hour Disputes Lawyer

 Other factors in the intern vs. employee area include the length of the relationship, the hours worked, displacement of paid employees (if any), and the similarity of the intern position to an academic environment.

 The law guarantees equal opportunity for everyone.
-For a confidential consultation with an experienced Los Angeles wage and hour disputes lawyer, contact Litigation, P.C., at 424-284-2401 or online to learn about your legal options.
+For a confidential consultation with an experienced employment lawyer, contact Litigation, P.C., at 424-284-2401 or online to learn about your legal options.
 We routinely handle matters throughout SoCal.